-Are you looking for the best Samsung laptops?
-You've come to the right place!
-Samsung has arguably conquered with smartphone market, even with Apple as its fierce competitor.
-With its success with its Galaxy S series phones, the South Korea-based tech giant likely decided it was time to take on a new market: laptops.
+The best Samsung laptops are sleek, high-performing machines that work seamlessly with Samsung Galaxy series phones.
+Samsung arguably conquered with smartphone market, even with Apple as its fierce competitor.
+With its success with its smartphones, the South Korea-based tech giant decided it was time to take on a new market: laptops.

 Samsung rolled out a slew of Windows PCs and Chromebooks in recent years, but only a few landed on our best Samsung laptops list.
 In our opinion, the best Samsung laptops are powerful, offer sufficient battery life, and have an extra oomph that other laptop brands don't over.
 The "oomph" is Samsung's case is the S Pen — and yes, some laptops come equipped with the beloved stylus.

 What is the best Samsung laptop?

 The best Samsung laptop is the Samsung Galaxy Book Flex 15.
 Its stunning electric-blue chassis blew us out of the water and stood out in a sea of dreary grays, blacks and whites.
 Of course, there are more aspects of the Galaxy Book Flex 15 that makes it Samsung's best laptop.

 The Galaxy Book Flex 15 has a shockingly long battery life of nearly 16 hours.
 Yes, you read that correctly: 16 hours!
 Most laptops of its ilk last no more than 10 hours, so when we saw how power-efficient the Galaxy Book Flex 15, we were blown away.
 The Galaxy Book Flex 15 is also a record setter; it was packed with the world's first QLED display, a power-saving screen tech that outputs ultra-high brightness without depleting too much battery juice.